Pre-historic bed bugs had wings, while current-day ones only possess under-developed wing pads that don’t allow bed bugs to fly.

 - So, bed bugs can’t fly – they have no wings.
-You’ll mainly find them beds, mattresses, and mattress seams but will also be on headboard, bed frame, cracks, and box spring.
+You’ll mainly find them on beds, mattresses, and mattress seams but will also be on headboard, bed frame, cracks, and box spring.

 - Old or second-hand furniture can also hold bed bugs – particularly on the seams of couches and chairs, curtain folds, and on cushions.

-- As compared to fleas and other similar insects, bed bugs can’t jump around the house and spray won’t be enough to kill all the bed bug stages including eggs, nymphs and adults.
+- As compared to fleas and other similar insects, bed bugs can’t jump around the house, and spray won’t be enough to kill all the bed bug stages, including eggs, nymphs, and adults.

 Do bed bugs have wings?
 No – bed bugs have no wings – but you can identify them with their oval, flat any tiny body measuring about 1/4 inches but have wing pads as opposed to having fully-functional wings.

-Adult bed bugs can be seen with your naked eyes but babies and nymphs will mainly exist in clusters – you’ll find both on crevices and cracks.
+Adult bed bugs can be seen with your naked eyes, but babies and nymphs will mainly exist in clusters – you’ll find both on crevices and cracks.